 The court stated that while the mother left before the matter could be determined, she had filed a motion prior to the move.
 The court found that it was in the best interests of the children to remain in Newfoundland on a temporary basis.

-If you have questions related to child access, contact Howie Johnson Barristers & Solicitors at 519.973.1500 or contact us online.
+If you have questions related to child access, contact Johnson Miller Family Lawyers at 519.973.1500 or contact us online.
 Our team has been a fixture of the family law community of Windsor and Essex County for over 25 years and have helped our clients through family law issues of all types.